reyhanquayum/Conflict-Tracker/README.md

 [View the project here!](https://conflict-tracker-ten.vercel.app/)

-This is an interactive 3D data visualization of extremist activity and conflict events, primarily focusing on the Middle East and North Africa (MENA) region.
-This application allows users to explore event data across a timeline on a 3D globe, view aggregated statistics, and also view specific event details.
+This is an interactive 3D data visualization of geopolitical events in the Middle East and North Africa (MENA) region.
+This application allows users to explore event data across a timeline on a 3D globe, view aggregated statistics, and view specific event details.

-## Key Features

-*   **Interactive 3D Globe:** Visualizes event clusters as 3D spikes, with height indicating event density.
-*   **Timeline Control:** A slider to filter events by year range.
-*   **Dynamic Clustering:** Event data is clustered geographically, with cluster granularity adjusting based on zoom level.
-*   **Detailed Event Information:** Clicking on a cluster reveals a panel with a list of individual events, including descriptions.
-*   **Dashboard Analytics:**
-    *   Bar chart showing event counts per year (for the overall selected range or a specific cluster).
-    *   Pie chart displaying event proportion by group (for the overall selected range or a specific cluster).
-    *   Toggleable dashboard visibility.
-*   **Hover Interactions:** Spikes on the globe highlight on hover, desaturating other spikes for focus.

 ## Data Source

-The event data used in this visualization is sourced from the **Armed Conflict Location & Event Data Project (ACLED)**.
+The event data used is sourced from the **Armed Conflict Location & Event Data Project (ACLED)**.
 The specific dataset covers events from **1999 to May 2, 2025**, for the **Middle East and North Africa region**.

 We extend our gratitude to ACLED for making their valuable data publicly available.
 Please refer to [acleddata.com](https://acleddata.com) for more information on their dataset and data collection methodology.